sgottenyc/boiler-plate-laravel-react-graphql/README.md

-# Boiler Plate Laravel Project
+# Boiler Plate Laravel, React, GraphQL Project

 The objective for this project is to jump start building SPA application using React, Redux, GraphQL, Laravel and MaterialUI.
 This project will demostrate how to integrate these technologies together to build a capable SPA application.